Effects of Hurricane Ike in Texas: Galveston

 Widespread flooding included downtown Galveston: such as 6 ft deep inside the Galveston County Courthouse, and the University of Texas Medical Branch at Galveston was flooded.
 Five people have died on Galveston Island - two of them drowned and three of them were due to natural causes.

 In transferring survivors out of town, Galveston officials used Ball High School, which was used as a "shelter of last resort" for evacuees, to be a center for FEMA.
 More than 200 residents stayed at the school shelter, and hundreds more ate meals there.
 Buses were brought in on Sunday to take residents from that shelter, and others who wanted to leave the island, to a shelter in San Antonio.

 On the day of landfall, police were stopping travelers at La Marque, 4 mi north of Galveston, and making them exit the highway.
-Interstate 45 at La Marque had been closed because boats and parts of wrecked piers were strewn throughout floodwaters blocking the road.
+I-45 at La Marque had been closed because boats and parts of wrecked piers were strewn throughout floodwaters blocking the road.

 Chris Terrill filmed the impact of Ike on Galveston, in the second part of his three-part series Nature's Fury.
 The film captured the evacuation, storm surge and 17 ft waves overtopping the sea wall preceding the hurricane's arrival; before and after footage of the historic Balinese Room nightclub that was destroyed in the storm; scenes on the street during 100 mph winds and lashing rain; and the devastation afterwards.

-From a historical perspective, on September 8, 1900, the Great Galveston Hurricane came ashore on a path similar to Ike, bringing with it a storm surge that inundated most of Galveston Island: as a result, much of the city was destroyed and at least 6,000 people were killed in a few hours; afterward, the level of the island was raised an average of 4 ft, adding a high seawall (17 ft to block incoming waves.
+From a historical perspective, on September 8, 1900, the Great Galveston Hurricane came ashore on a path similar to Ike, bringing with it a storm surge that inundated most of Galveston Island: as a result, much of the city was destroyed and at least 6,000 people were killed in a few hours; afterward, the level of the island was raised an average of 4 ft, adding a high seawall 17 ft to block incoming waves.